pingcap/docs-cn/sql-statements/sql-statement-show-analyze-status.md

 ---
 title: SHOW ANALYZE STATUS
-summary: An overview of the usage of SHOW ANALYZE STATUS for the TiDB database。
+summary: An overview of the usage of SHOW ANALYZE STATUS for the TiDB database.
 aliases: ['/docs/dev/sql-statements/sql-statement-show-analyze-status/']
 ---